dgleba/bashrail/README.md

 --

  edit 1mk.sh
-  - change $appn  <- the name of your new application
+  - Check to see if you might just run it the way it is and give it a go.
+  - when it is up and running, then maybe...
   - edit scaffolds
   - try it out.
-  - change the files to your liking, then run it again with a new $appn name if you like.
+  - change the files to your liking, then run it again with a new $appn / project_name on the commandline if you like.

 ===